Supply-chain issues and a cyberattack: Why your bagel’s cream cheese might be spread a little thin

 “I have half a brick of genuine Kraft Philadelphia cream cheese in my fridge and i’m open to interesting trades,” one person tweeted.

 Drisana Hughes, 27, was taken by surprise Wednesday when the toasted bagel that she ordered from her usual store in Brooklyn appeared with roughly one-third its typical amount of lox schmear.
-It tasted, she said, like eating plain bread.
+It tasted, she said, like plain bread.

 “It’s usually, I take a bite, the cream cheese is overflowing.
 I have to move the cream cheese to another location to eat it,” Hughes said.
 “Today was like, nothing fell off of it.
 Parts of it, I can barely taste it.
 They definitely put a lot less.”